brandallk/tasktic/readme.md

 ## About Tasktic

-Tasktic is a todo-list app.
-But it's a bit more sophisticated than a simple todo-list app.
-It offers mobile-first, responsive design and custom-built features for advanced usability.
+Tasktic is a todo-list app created from scratch with a mobile-first, responsive design and a few custom-built features for advanced usability.

 As a registered Tasktic user, you get a private account and can create as many different todo-lists as you want.
 Your lists will be waiting for you the next time you log in.
 You manage your lists any way you want: delete them, rename them, create new ones.